Support

 GIFT Nifty:

-GIFT Nifty December 2025 futures was down 2 points, indicating a flat opening for the Nifty 50 today.
+GIFT Nifty January 2026 futures were down 14.50 points, hinting towards a possible red opening for the Nifty 50 today.

 Institutional Flows: